Saturday, December 12, 2009

 Arguments attempting to support the concept that human activity alone is the cause of ‘Global Warming,’ chose carbon dioxide (CO2) as the scapegoat.
 As a naturally occurring gas, CO2 has existed at various levels throughout the history of the earth.
 (Shakhashiri) Indeed, average CO2 levels have been many times higher than in all of human history.

-Of course, these incidents are a consequence of temperature increase, which they say is specifically caused by an increase in CO2 levels, brought on by human activity.
+Of course these incidents are a consequence of temperature increase, which they say is specifically caused by an increase in CO2 levels, brought on by human activity.
 There is scant concrete evidence to support such claims, and many of the previous points can be easily explained away with thorough and complete scientific research and testing.
-Unfortunately, for the layman, the methods used thus far have been anything but scientific, relying instead on models of presumed linear regressions and transgressions of data that is not available; but rather, guesswork and supposition.
+Unfortunately for the layman, the methods used thus far have been anything but scientific, relying instead on models of presumed linear regressions and transgressions of data that is not available; rather, guesswork and supposition.
 (Idso)

 Inadequate and sometimes contrived evidence, manipulation of data, and sensational claims lead to fear among a populous that has little or no control over, what is to them, an obscure an intangible substance.
 One of the most respected scientists of the 20th century, Dr. Carl Sagan, warns against the type of science that is currently being used in an attempt to portray human activity as the cause of ‘Global Warming’.

-In his book “The Demon-Haunted World,” he provides all of the tools necessary to recognize the current evolution of the ‘Global Warming’ argument as pseudoscience.
+In his book “The Demon-Haunted World,” he details the tools necessary to recognize the current evolution of the ‘Global Warming’ argument as pseudoscience.
 In Chapter 12, The Fine Art of Baloney Detection, the third common fallacy of logic and reason that he lists is “Argument from adverse consequences (putting pressure on the decision maker by pointing out dire consequences of an "unfavorable" decision).”
 Indeed, it fails nearly every test the Dr. Sagan suggests; popular scientists refuse to allow “independent confirmation of the facts,” discourage substantive debate on the evidence by knowledgeable proponents from all points of view,” ignore other evidence, and consistently argue against attempts and the results of duplication of their work.
 They suggest the populous should accept their word as gospel, because they are “the authority.”
-In the words of Dr. Sagan, “in science there are no authorities.”
-(Sagan)

 One argument that has received little to no attention or has been ignored completely in a most unscientific way, is the solar-magnetic effect.
 Unfortunately, those in positions of “authority,” such as NASA climatologist Gavin Schmidt insist that this is unnecessary data.
 When asked why solar activity is not included in his models, he states, “[T]here is no obvious need for ‘new’ or unknown physics to explain what [is] going on.”